Welcome to today's edition of the Rush 24-7 podcast.

 Hispanics, 51% of Hispanics.

-Now stop and think if this poll happens to be accurate, and we must offer that caveat about every poll, because nobody knows.
+If this poll happens to be accurate, and we must offer that caveat about every poll, because nobody knows.

 What if this poll is accurate?

-The drive-by's, the mainstream media are just happily telling us as much as we can stand to hear it, that the late breaking, early voting Hispanic population, is showing up in droves.
+The drive-bys, the mainstream media, are just happily telling us as much as we can stand to hear it, that the late-breaking, early voting Hispanic population is showing up in droves.

 And they are telling us that that means it's a huge win for Hillary Clinton in that demographic.

-Now we don't know other than party affiliation how early voters are voting.
+Now, we don't know, other than party affiliation, how early voters are voting.

 That's the only thing we've got to go on.

-We don't open the ballots, we don't count them yet, so we don't know who early voters vote for other than to look at their party affiliation.
+So we don't know who early voters vote for other than to look at their party affiliation.

 They just can't wait to get out there and vote for Hillary.

-So you put those two things together, and we're being told that the early voting, late breaking vast numbers of Hispanic early voters means that it is a Hillary Clinton slammed up.
+So you put those two things together, and we're being told that the early voting, late-breaking, vast numbers of Hispanic early voters means that it is a Hillary Clinton slammed up.

 What?

-And ever since this began, my question has been, well, who is to say that they're all for Hillary?
+And I've, ever since this began, my question has been, well, who is to say that they're all for Hillary?

 Where did this get started?

-But it's not true that 100% of any group is for one candidate, one agenda, one party.
+I know where it got started, Democrat Party and media, one of these bits of conventional wisdom, but it's not true that 100% of any group is for one candidate, one agenda, one party.

-So how many, what if this poll is true?
+What if this poll is true?

-I've taken a quick break here, folks, but we'll be right back.
+I take a quick break here, folks, but we'll be right back.

-Now, yesterday, ladies and gentlemen, I mentioned that uh there were some people that were going to release exit poll data all during the day today.
+Now, yesterday, ladies and gentlemen, I mentioned that there were some people that were going to release exit poll data all during the day today.

 Release it, announce it.

-We heard yesterday that some of this data is going to be purposely reported during the day, and apparently we've got the first such report from the uh Monmouth or the morning consult polling unit from their website.
+We heard yesterday that some of this data is going to be purposely reported during the day.

 Voters heading to the polls today are twice as likely to say they want a president who is a strong leader than they said in 2012.